IFRCGo/ecv-toolkit/app/_action/action-17_en.md

 |Yellow | Moderate | 11.5-12.4 cm | 115-124 mm | Refer to the nearest health or nutrition centre that provides supplementary feeding (if available). |
 |Green | Healthy | >12.5 cm | >125 mm | Encourage the carer to continue with healthy hygienic care and feeding practices, and to return if the child becomes sick or weaker. |

-*< means ‘less than’ and > means ‘more than’*
+*< means "less than" and > means "more than"*

 ### What you can do

 - Inform the community and parents that MUAC tapes identify children who are malnourished.
--	Use MUAC to measure children between 6 months and 59 months of age, especially those who are sick, thin or weak.
+-	Use MUAC to measure children between six months and 59 months of age, especially those who are sick, thin or weak.
 -	Find out which health facilities or centres treat malnourished children in your area.
 (Some facilities only address severe acute malnutrition (SAM).
 -	Refer children that have a MUAC of less than 12.5 cm or indicate red or yellow on the coloured tape, with their families, to the above centres for treatment.

 ### Community messages
 -	Inform the community that thin, weak children who are not growing well can obtain treatment without cost.
 -	Find out the local word for a child who is very thin and use it to help find cases.
--	Encourage care givers to seek health treatment quickly if their child is malnourished.
+-	Encourage caregivers to seek health treatment quickly if their child is malnourished.
 Tell them that treatment will enable the child to grow well, prevent stunting, and help the child to avoid diseases later in life.
--	Explain the MUAC arm measurement to care givers.
+-	Explain the MUAC arm measurement to caregivers.
 Tell them that it shows which children are malnourished and should receive treatment.